jusbuckingham/kofa/README.md

 ## Summary
-I want to take my ballot information and use a LLM to make decisions on who to vote for based on specific questions answered when creating a profile.
+I want to take my ballot information based on my location and use a LLM to make decisions on who to vote for based on specific questions answered when creating a profile.

 ## Technology Stack